sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Use internal implementation details of the Java runtime, 3rd-party libraries including test framework and of course, use the internal types from your _main_ source set.
 The last part was the intended goal -- achieved, yes, but paid a very high price.

-Let's explore ways that maintain the boundaries of the Java module system intact.
+Let's explore two other ways that keep boundaries of the Java module system intact.

 ### White box modular testing with `module-info.java`